 A great alternative to sending mass emails is to keep a travel blog.
 A blog is an online journal of your experiences that others can read.
-They are free, and you will love going back and reading it yourself one day.
+They are free to start, and you will love going back and reading it yourself one day.

 If you have the know-how, consider building a homepage about your travels.
 You can host your own blog, pictures, and whatever else you want without anyone else’s ads.
 Have a look at my vagabonding blog as an example.
 GoDaddy.com is great for cheap domain names but HostGator will give you more personalize support and hosting.

-Domain names are like real estate, once a name is taken, it is gone.
-Even if you do not have plans to build a website now, you might want to consider registering your name just to hold for later – it is worth the $7
+Domain names are like online real-estate — once a name is taken, it is gone.
+Even if you do not have plans to build a website now, you might want to consider registering your name just to hold for later; it is worth the $12 per year.

 Travel Preparation Paperwork

-Create a folder or binder for your parents, roommate, or whoever you trust to look after your business while you are gone.
+Create a folder or binder for your family, roommate, or whoever you trust to look after your business at home while you are gone.
 Inside, put important documents like your flight itinerary, travel insurance policy, account numbers, blank checks, etc. This will enable them to have everything in one place in case you have a request or emergency.
-At least include a tentative list of countries you will be visiting and embassy contact info for each.
+At the very least, include a tentative list of countries you will be visiting and embassy contact info for each.

 Things to put inside your travel binder